Surgery at Scarborough Health Network

 - Esophageal manometry and esophageal dilation for Dysphagia (Motility Clinic)

-Through our FIT Clinic, Scarborough Health Network (SHN) aims to provide rapid colon cancer care to our community, as conveniently as possible.
-At our Birchmount hospital, the FIT clinic has been established to provide seamless care for those who have tested positive from the Fecal Immunochemical Test (FIT), who may be at an average risk of developing colorectal cancer.
+Through our FIT Positive Colonoscopy Service, Scarborough Health Network (SHN) aims to provide rapid colon cancer care to our community, as conveniently as possible.
+It has been established to provide seamless care for those who have tested positive from the Fecal Immunochemical Test (FIT), who may be at an average risk of developing colorectal cancer.

 We strive to provide excellent endoscopic services and complete follow-up care for our patients.
 We welcome referrals from family physicians and specialists.